mint-lab/cv_tutorial/README.md

 This tutorial contains code examples briefly written in [Python](https://python.org/) with [OpenCV](https://opencv.org/) and [PyTorch](https://pytorch.org/).
 * :bulb: Some of codes will help readers to understand inside of algorithms (e.g. how it works).
-* :wrench: The others of codes also provide usages and applications of algorithms (e.g. how to use it).
+* :wrench: The others of codes will provide usages and applications of OpenCV functions (e.g. how to use it).